Bini (group): Endorsements

 In late 2024, Bini secured several new endorsement deals, expanding their presence across various industries.
 In September, the group was named the ambassadors for CDO Idol, a hotdog brand; Fudgee Barr, a snack cake brand; and Sunsilk, a shampoo brand.
-Bini also served as an ambassador for Nescafé.
+Bini also served as ambassadors for Nescafé, Enervon and Bioderm.

 In October, the group became the ambassadors for the clothing brand Penshoppe, releasing a promotional single titled "Icon".
 On November 15, the Philippine bookstore chain, National Book Store (NBS), unveiled their limited-edition "NBS x Bini collection", which included school and office supplies featuring chibi illustrations of the Bini members.

 In February 2025, IAM Worldwide named Bini as their newest brand ambassadors for Amazing Choco Barley.
-In March 2025, Bini partnered with Akari Lighting & Technology for the latter's portable fans lineup, a collaboration that culminated in a fan meet event on September 2025.
+In March 2025, Bini partnered with Akari Lighting & Technology for the latter's portable fans lineup, a collaboration that culminated in a fan meet event in September 2025.
 On April 30, 2025, Baobab Eyewear announced Bini as its first celebrity ambassadors with the release of Binivision, featuring limited edition Bini-themed eyewear and photocards.
 In the same month, Payless Instant Noodles announced Bini as its newest brand ambassadors.

 As part of its 2025 edition of "Share a Coke" marketing campaign, Coca-Cola inscribed the names of the Bini members and their fan group name, Blooms, on its bottles sold in the Philippines.
 On August 15, Bini partnered with Surf and headlined "Haba-Habango Day" event at SMX Aura, which also featured their fan community.

-Coke Studio Philippines
+In September, Globe launched their #GoForIt campaign with BINI, pairing eight student dreamers with the eight members of BINI.
+Bini also partnered with Buscopan and was one of the headliners in a fan meet in February 2026.

+In April 2026, Bini became an official endorser of Nike, appearing in one of Nike's Icons Meet Icons campaign videos.
+In May 2026, Spanish clothing retailer Bershka released an oversized Bini shirt featuring a vibrant portrait grid of all eight members.

 In July 2022, Bini collaborated with Coca-Cola for Coke Studio Philippines' sixth season.
 The group co-wrote the single "Love Yourself" with a fan, and it was released as part of the Coke Studio Fan Fusion EP.
 The season was the first to introduce collaborations between artists and fans.
 For the seventh season, in October 2023, the group worked with the hip-hop group PlayerTwo, performing a reimagined rendition of Iñigo Pascual and Ron Henley's "Bata, Kaya Mo!" (lit.
 'You Can Do It, Kid!'), a song from the third season.
 In November 2024, Bini collaborated again for the eighth season, in which it released the single "Blooming".
 For the ninth season, Bini, in collaboration with the Orchestra of the Filipino Youth, released a new song titled "Oxygen" for the ninth season, and performed at the Coke Studio Live concert at the Araneta Coliseum in Quezon City on September 5, 2025.